 assistive technologies), regarding mobile access (can the web site be

 easily viewed on a smart phone? does it need to be?) and making

 - reviewing visitor statistics for a web site and making

-recommendations to improve the web site's resources in keyword searches
+recommendations to improve the web sites ranking in keyword searches on

 - editing raw video to make a short video for

 use with the general public, dispersed staff or remote volunteers/online

 - editing raw audio to make a podcast

 to upload to your computer and make available to anyone.